hapijs/eslint-plugin/API.md

 ### capitalize-modules

-[`@hapi/rule-capitalize-modules`](https://www.npmjs.com/package/@hapi/rule-capitalize-modules) - Enforces capitalization of imported module variables.
+Enforces capitalization of imported module variables.

+#### `global-scope-only`

+If the string `'global-scope-only'` is passed as the first option to this rule, then it will only be enforced on assignments in the module's top level scope.

 ### for-loop

-[`@hapi/rule-for-loop`](https://www.npmjs.com/package/@hapi/rule-for-loop) - Enforces `for` loop iterator variable rules and restricts loop nesting depth.
+Enforces `for` loop iterator variable rules and restricts loop nesting depth.

+This rule enforces the following:

+- Restrict iterator variable names. `for` loop iterator variables should be named `i`.
+Nested loops should use the variables `j`, `k`, and so on.
+- Restrict loop nesting.
+You can restrict the maximum nesting of `for` loops.
+By default, this limit is three.
+- Prevent postfix increment and decrement operators.
+The hapi style guide does not allow postfix increment and decrement operators in `for` loop updates.
+The prefix version of these operators should be used instead.
+- Single variable declaration in initialization section.
+A single `var i = 0;` is allowed in the initialization section.
+This only applies to variable declarations, not assignments to existing variables.
+This means that `for (i = 0, j = 0)` is allowed if `i` and `j` are existing variables.
+Variable declarations involving destructuring are not allowed.

+#### Rule options

+This rule can be configured by providing a single options object.
+The object supports the following keys.

+##### `maxDepth`

+A number representing the maximum allowed nesting of `for` loops.
+Defaults to three.

+##### `startIterator`

+The first variable iterator name to use.
+This defaults to `'i'`.

 ### no-var

-[`@hapi/rule-no-var`](https://www.npmjs.com/package/@hapi/rule-no-var) - Enforces the usage of var declarations only in try-catch scope.
+Enforces the usage of var declarations only in try-catch scope.

 ### scope-start

-[`@hapi/rule-scope-start`](https://www.npmjs.com/package/@hapi/rule-scope-start) - Enforces a new line at the beginning of function scope.
+Enforces a new line at the beginning of function scope.

+#### `allow-one-liners`

+If the string `'allow-one-liners'` is passed as the first option to this rule, then functions whose bodies contain zero or one statements are allowed to be written on a single line.
+This defaults to `true` for arrow functions, and `false` otherwise.

+#### `max-in-one-liner`

+The second option to this rule dictates the maximum number of statements allowed in the bodies of one line function.
+This must be used in conjunction with `allow-one-liners`.
+Defaults to one.

 ### no-arrowception

-[`@hapi/rule-no-arrowception`](https://www.npmjs.com/package/@hapi/rule-no-arrowception) - Prevents arrow functions that implicitly create additional arrow functions.
+Prevents arrow functions that implicitly create additional arrow functions.

+This rule prevents the pattern () => () => () => ...;.

+Functions can still be returned by arrow functions whose bodies use curly braces and an explicit return.

+This rule does not accept any configuration options.

 ## Config